addrummond/numberize/README.markdown

     (XYZ)   My example...

 To refer back to the example, simply write `(XYZ)` in the text.
+In addition to references to individual examples, the script recognizes ranges of the following form:

+    ...blah blah blah exampels (AB-XY)...

 If you want the example to be numbered using Roman numerals, introduce the upper case letters with a `#`:

     (#ABC)  My Roman-numbered example.